Courses in Judaic Studies

 A student enrolled in a 100- or 200-level Judaic Studies course may, with the consent of the instructor, fulfill a writing-intensive version of it by registering concurrently for A JST 199Z.
 The instructor will assign the student written work in addition to that required for the companion course and will meet with him or her over the course of the semester to discuss this work.
 (A student who subsequently withdraws from the companion course will also be dropped from A JST 199Z.)
 Corequisite(s): concurrent registration in a 100- or 200-level Judaic Studies course.
 S/U graded.

-A general overview of the American Jewish experience from colonial times to the present.
+A general overview of the American Jewish experience.
 Examines historical developments in such areas of American Jewish life as religious expression, political activity, education, demographics, socio-economics, and secular intellectual and cultural activity.
 Assesses the impact on American Jewry of immigration from Europe and elsewhere, and such pivotal events as World War I and II, the Holocaust, and the founding of the State of Israel.
 Addresses the relationship between diverse segments of American Jewry and between Jewish and non-Jewish Americans.
 Only one version of A JST 221 may be taken for credit.

 A JST 225 (= A HIS 225) American Cinema and the Jews (3)

 An examination of the history of Hollywood and the Jewish relationship to the American motion picture industry.
 Investigates a representative sample of films and movies and explores the impact of the fictionalized landscape of the Jewish mind on American culture and values.
 Only one version of A JST 225 may be taken for credit.